michaelmengistu2/file-to-JSON/README.md

-# CSV-to-JSON
+# files-to-JSON
-Python script that converts all `.csv` files in a specified input folder into `.json` format and stores the output in a separate folder.
+Python scripts that can convert Excel or CSV files into JSON